 BEREAN FINANCIAL ASSISTANCE

-There are a number of financial records you will need.
+There are several financial records you will need.
 A list is provided on the FAST website.
 Once you have gathered your financial information, it takes approximately 30 to 45 minutes to complete the application online.
 You do not have to complete the entire application at one time.
 Your username and password will allow you to access your data until you have completed the payment section.
-Berean implemented a new qualification standard during the 2016-2017 school year.
+BCS implemented a new qualification standard during the 2016-2017 school year.
 We are now imputing a $15,000 income for anyone who designates themselves as a homemaker but does not have dependents who are home during the school day.
 Dependents could include non-school age children ages 0-4 or an adult who is under your care.

 What is the Step Up For Students Program?